 - We are unrelenting on producing the best genetics for Australian beef producers.

-- Our focus is on those traits of economic importance, including feed efficiency
+- Our focus is on those traits of economic importance to lift productivity but not at the expense of feed intake

 - Paringa offers the choice of Red Angus, Black Angus and Stabilizer®

-- Angus and Red Angus rank in the top 5% for most traits, check out how they compare in our previous sale catalogues.
+- Angus and Red Angus are recorded on TACE and rank in the top 5% for most traits, check out how they compare in our previous sale catalogues

 Paringa Field Day At Yea, with Christine Jones.